Home Our Cats About Sukimah About Burmese Photo Gallery Kitten Availability Older Cats Available Guestbook Links Contact Us

 Our second litter from Millie had success at the Newcastle & Hunter Valley Cat Show in 2007, winning best litter in all three rings in Group 3.
 Best female kitten in Group 3 was Sukimah Tuscan Sun (known to us as Poppy).

-Every November the seminar is held, with expert speakers attending to provide the latest updates on matters such as feline flu, cattery management, feline reproductive information, answers to questions from the floor, together with a host of other information.
+To enable our knowledge of feline health and issues to expand, Sue has attended every one of the annual Feline Health Seminars held in Sydney, which were sponsored by The Rex Cat Club, except once when she had a prior engagement.
+Every November the seminar was held, with expert speakers attending to provide the latest updates on matters such as feline flu, cattery management, feline reproductive information, answers to questions from the floor, together with a host of other information.
+These seminars have now ceased, however, our reading and researching cat articles on health, genetics etc is ongoing.

 We pride ourselves on breeding very healthy kittens with great temperaments.
 This is more important in our view, than type – which, while important, and is something we strive toward, is third in our order of priorities.